SayBender/SEFEE/README.md

 ```
 MVRFdo.m
 ```
 the above script loads the data and uses the sample data to run the experiment.
 You don't need to convert or create the data.
-However, should you want to create different train and test sets, you can refer to MVRFdataprep.m to create different subsets for train and test sets based on the sample tensor.
+However, you can refer to MVRFdataprep.m to create different subsets for train and test sets based on the sample tensor.

 ----------------------------------------------------------------------------------------------------